Pointers in C: Types of Pointers

 int **p;

 Early versions of the x86 architecture employed near pointers to access tiny memory models.
-Today's programming hardly ever makes use of them.
+Today's programming hardly makes use of them.

 Syntax